 I’m curious…what do you mean by disciplining through?
 Time-outs?
 Loss of privileges?
 For an 8 month old, what is disciplining?
 I have friends that practicing corporal punishment (i.e. smacking the hand or flicking the hand when they do something “bad” but I’m not for physical punishment like that).

-Great question!
 Discipline could mean any number of things and it should always be age and situation appropriate.
-A parent should correct an infant who is trying to grab a house plant differently than they would a screaming 3 year old who is throwing or breaking toys.
+A parent should correct an infant who is trying to grab a house plant differently than they would a screaming 3 year old who is biting someone or breaking toys.
 The infant could be told “no” very firmly and then moved away from the plant.
-This should be repeated until they obey.
-A little pat on the padded diaper might help to reinforce.
-An older child might be told to stand in the corner and then watched very closely for disobedience.
-This could also be reinforced with a swat on the bottom if they resist.
+This should be repeated until he obeys.
+A firm pat on the padded diaper might help to reinforce your “no.” An older child might be told to stand in the corner and then watched very closely for disobedience.
+This could also be reinforced with a swat on the bottom if he resists.

-I do NOT agree with smacking a child’s hand.
-Their little hands are tender and sensitive.
-Besides, some children think you are playing some sort of game when you swat at their hand.
-But the bottom is well padded.
+I would avoid smacking little hands; they are tender and sensitive.
+Incidentally, some young children will actually think you are playing some sort of game when you swat at their hand!

 I agree that children definitely need discipline and teaching; however, when my daughter is in the middle of a tantrum, she has totally lost it.
 There is no reasoning with her, distracting her, or teaching her until she has regained control–and the best way for her to do that (and I have tried lots of different strategies because she has had a lot of temper tantrums) is for me to ignore her until she can get it under control.
 After that, we can talk about things, we can figure out why she got so upset in the first place, and we can help her to find better ways to express her feelings.
 But letting her scream it out is the only way that she calms down, and she is getting much better at calming down in a much shorter amount of time.
 I don’t think ignoring a tantrum is giving a child complete freedom–I think that you have to find strategies for disciplining your children that work for you and for your specific child’s temperament, and that may be different for different parents and different children.